 That said, you probably don’t want to broadcast these digits to too many people.
 Your routing and account numbers are the keys to your banking kingdom.

 Your account’s routing number designates which financial institution holds your money, while your account number identifies your own unique checking or savings account.
-As you go about your financial business, you will require these numbers for many financial transactions, such as enrolling in direct deposit at your workplace to signing up for online bill pay.
+As you go about your financial business, you will require these numbers for many transactions, from enrolling in direct deposit at your workplace to signing up for online bill pay.

 Key Points